Hansenlab1/Prot_Gem/readme.md

-# 💎 Proteomics Gem – Analysis Pipeline  (ofor finding yhe  gems in your data!)
+# 💎 Proteomics Gem – Analysis Pipeline
+##for finding the  gems in your data!
 *A modular Shiny application for end-to-end proteomics analysis*

 ## 📒 Table of Contents